 4. Remove and Re-insert SIM Card

-An improperly inserted, faulty or damaged SIM Card is another reason for iPhone being unable Calls not going from iPhone.
+An improperly inserted, faulty or damaged SIM Card is another reason for iPhone coming up with “Call Failed” error message.

 If the SIM Card is not working on another iPhone, it confirms that the SIM Card is damaged and needs to be replaced.